Financial-Times/origami/apps/website/_posts/2023-05-31-newsletter.md

 ## Knowledge sharing with other organisations

-We started talking to other organisations to share knowledge about design systems.
-We had a meeting with the design system team from the Lego and Washington Post.
+We've been talking with other organisations to share knowledge about design systems.
+We had a meeting with the design system team from the Lego, Washington Post, and Compare The Market.
 Next month we have a meeting scheduled with Conde Nast and we are all excited to share our knowledge and learn from each other.

 ## Special Thanks